dailystory/docs/articles/text-messages/index.md

 # Text Messages
 Use DailyStory Text Messages to send personalized and targeted messages to your [Contact's](/contacts) mobile device.

-<iframe width="640" height="360" src="https://player.vimeo.com/312828887" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>
+<iframe src="https://player.vimeo.com/video/312828887" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 Text Messages are a powerful tool.
 Use them to send personalized communication to your customers mobile devices.
 This can include: